bricklen/trufflehunter/README.md

 - Add a queue for parse jobs, probably unnecessary until there are multiple concurrent users.
 - Add more PgBadger options to the form.
 - Clean up the code.
-- Add a "trap" command to the Bash script.
+- Add a "trap" command to the Bash script to cleanup if the script is aborted.
-- Revise so that it is all run by an untrusted user (not root)
 - Schedule a process to clean up old files.
 Links are only shortlived.
-- Mailing the html file is optional, expose that in the interface

 **Caveats and Bugs**
-- The installation process stinks.
+- The installation process could use some TLC.
 It would be nicer if everything was bundled together (suggestions welcome!)
 - Security and robustness are sorely lacking.